ZenulAbidin/BitCrack-3000/README.md

 A tool for brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.

+This is a patched version by NotATether which fixes the "Misaligned Address" error on RTX 20 and 30 cards by completely disabling cicc optimization, though with a huge performance hit for the CUDA version.
+This build of Bitcrack runs at about 60 MKey/s on NVIDIA Tesla T4.

 ### Using BitCrack